 Protect yourself against that sort of misunderstanding or intentional mischaracterization of your words by keeping limiting what you say about the accident purely to objective facts.
 And, whenever possible, leave as many conversations about the accident as possible to your lawyer to handle on your behalf.

 4. Don’t Neglect Your Health and Recovery Needs

 The stress and anxiety of the aftermath of a car accident—and especially worries about finances and dealing with insurance can make it all too easy to neglect your physical and mental health recovery.

 Try hard not to let that happen.
 Prioritize your health and leave the work of dealing with insurance and pursuing compensation for your losses to an experienced lawyer who represents your interests.

-5. Do Not Agree to Any Settlement Offer Without Consulting Your Lawyer
+5. Do Not Agree to Any Settlement Offer Without Consulting Your Chicago Lawyer

 Liability insurance companies sometimes offer car accident victims like you quick settlement of their claims.
 But what seems like a generous and friendly offer is usually anything but.
 The settlement amount they put on the table typically falls far short of the amount you have the right to claim.
 And if you accept it, you risk sacrificing your rights to full compensation.

 Insurers offer quick settlements because they hope you will agree to them without consulting an attorney.
 They know you face stress and anxiety after a car accident and want to take advantage of your vulnerability.
 Don’t fall for their tactics.
 Instead, leave all settlement negotiations to an experienced lawyer who can protect your rights and put you in the strongest position to receive maximum payment from an insurance company or at-fault party.

 Contact the Chicago Car Accident Law Firm of Zayed Law Offices Personal Injury Attorneys for Help Today